-The proposed text amendment would revise Chapter 17.21 in its entirety to read as follows:
+Section 13.
+Chapter 17.21 of Title 17 of the Hermosa Beach Municipal Code is amended in its entirety to read as follows:

 Chapter 17.21 Accessory Dwelling Units

 17.21.010 Purpose

 The purpose of this section is to allow and regulate accessory dwelling units (ADUs) and junior accessory dwelling units (JADUs) in compliance with California Government Code sections 65852.2 and 65852.22.